rmap-project/rmap-shell-installer/rmap-installer/README.txt

      sudo ./install_rmap.sh
   OR (for all components):
      sudo ./install_all.sh
-* If you need to generate (rather than provide) a signed SSL certificate (with Tomcat running): sudo ./create_letsencrypt_cert.sh
+* Either place your existing certificate file at the location specified in configuration.sh OR (if you need to generate a signed SSL certificate):  With Tomcat still running: sudo ./create_letsencrypt_cert.sh
 * Install the SSL certificate with this command: sudo ./install_certificate.sh